AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. On the **Inputs & outputs** page, click on **Next** to skip.

-1. On the Runtime Settings page, from the dropdown of the **Select Compute Type** section, click on Compute Cluster.
+1. On the Runtime Settings page, from the dropdown of the **Select Compute Type** section, click on **Compute Cluster**.
 Since no cluster is currently available, we’ll need to create one.
 Click on **Create Azure ML Compute Cluster**.

 1. On the **Select virtual machine** page, specify the following then click on **Next** :